 How to report pesticide use violations

-You can file a complaint concerning pesticide misuse or a licensing violation in Washington.
+You can file a complaint concerning pesticide misuse or a licensing violation in Washington HERE.
 Be prepared to provide as much information as possible concerning the incident.
-Information on how WSDA will respond to your complaint is available in English or Spanish (español).

 Washington State Department of Agriculture

 Wenatchee: (509) 664-3171

 Yakima: (509) 225-2640